What Kind of Roof Do I Have? A Comprehensive Guide

 Identifying My Roof Type for Maintenance

-Here are some examples for clarity:
+Here are some examples to illustrate:

 • Tile Roofs: Look for cracked or misaligned tiles and replace them to protect the underlayment.
 Regularly clean off moss and algae to maintain the roof’s integrity.